continuent/continuent-vagrant/README.md

         $ localhost> vagrant box add dummy https://github.com/mitchellh/vagrant-aws/raw/master/dummy.box
 1. Copy the Vagrantfile.ec2 file to Vagrantfile
-1. Update all fields in Vagrantfile to match your environment
+1. Update fields at the top of Vagrantfile to match your environment

 ## Known Issues with EC2

 ### sudo: sorry, you must have a tty to run sudo

 This can happen if the provisioning process runs to soon after the server starts.
-Just run `vagrant provision` and it will try again.
+Just run `provision.sh` and it will try again.

 # Starting the boxes the first time